 - Blend each fruit separately and then pour in bowls (strain the seeded fruit if you prefer).
 For a chunkier texture, you can mash softer fruits with a fork instead.

 - If you want to add any sweetener, then pop it straight into the blender with the fruit.
-Start with 1/2 tbsp per fruit and increase, to taste.
+Start with 1/2 tablespoon per fruit and increase, to taste.

 - Pour a little of each fruit mixture into the popsicle molds.
 You can layer them in whatever order you prefer but I like strawberry, mango, pineapple, kiwi, and finally, blackberry.
 Tap the molds lightly on a surface between pouring each layer, to get rid of any air bubbles.